Active T1 transitions in cellular networks: Mechanics of anisotropic cell networks

 Here and in the following, $i$ and $j$ corresponds to 2d Cartesian indices, $Q_{ij}$ is the mean cell elongation tensor and ${\rm D}/{\rm D}t$ is the corotational time derivative of a tensor (defined in Eq.~\eqref{eq_SI_hydr_model_corotational_derivative_simple_shear} of App.~\ref{sec_definitions}).
 The tensor $R_{ij}$ accounts for shear rate due to topological rearrangements and is a sum of four contributions:

 where the tensors $T_{ij}$, $C_{ij}$ and $E_{ij}$ account for shear rate due to T1 transitions, cell divisions and cell extrusions, respectively.
 The tensor $D_{ij}$ is a shear rate associated with heterogeneities and fluctuations.
 If such fluctuations are correlated, they contribute to shear even if they vanish on average.
 In particular, the tensor $D_{ij}$ includes shear stemming from correlations between triangle rotations and triangle elongation as well as correlations between triangle area changes and triangle elongation~\cite{etournay2015interplay,merkel2017triangles}.
 Note finally that all the tensors introduced in Eqs.~\eqref{eq_shear_decomp} and~\eqref{eq_shear_decomp_2} are two-dimensional \textit{nematic} tensors.
-It means that they are symmetric traceless tensors which are fully characterized by two independent quantities: a norm and an angle with respect to the $x$-axis (see also App.~\ref{sec_nematic_tensor_decomposition}).
+It means that they are symmetric traceless tensors that define an orientation and a magnitude.
+They are fully characterized by two independent quantities: a norm and an angle with respect to the $x$-axis (see also App.~\ref{sec_nematic_tensor_decomposition}).

 Note that the trace of the velocity gradient tensor $V_{kk}$ (summation over repeated indices is implied), which corresponds to isotropic tissue growth, can also be decomposed into cellular contributions~\cite{merkel2017triangles,popovic2017active}.
 Here, we only focus on the anisotropic contributions.
 Finally, the tissue stress tensor $\Sigma_{ij}$ in the simulations is symmetric and can be decomposed into an isotropic pressure and a symmetric traceless part, the shear stress $\widetilde \Sigma_{ij}$.